-TOKYO and CAMBRIDGE, Mass., Jan.
-6, 2023 /PRNewswire/ -- Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") and Biogen Inc. (Nasdaq: BIIB, Corporate headquarters: Cambridge, Massachusetts, CEO: Christopher A. Viehbacher, "Biogen") announced today that under the Accelerated Approval Pathway the U.S. Food and Drug Administration (FDA) has approved lecanemab-irmb (Brand Name in the U.S.: LEQEMBITM) 100 mg/mL injection for intravenous use, a humanized immunoglobulin gamma 1 (IgG1) monoclonal antibody directed against aggregated soluble ("protofibril") and insoluble forms of amyloid beta ($A\beta$) for the treatment of Alzheimer's disease (AD).
-The approval is based on Phase 2 data that demonstrated that LEQEMBI reduced the accumulation of $A\beta$ plaque in the brain, a defining feature of AD.
-Using the recently published data from the large global confirmatory Phase 3 clinical trial, Clarity AD, Eisai will work quickly to file a Supplemental Biologics License Application (sBLA) to the FDA for approval under the traditional pathway.
+TOKYO and CAMBRIDGE, Mass., January 6, 2023 - Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") and Biogen Inc. (Nasdaq: BIIB, Corporate headquarters: Cambridge, Massachusetts, CEO: Christopher A. Viehbacher "Biogen") announced Eisai has submitted a supplemental Biologics License Application (sBLA) to the U.S. Food and Drug Administration (FDA) supporting the conversion of the Accelerated Approval of LEQEMBITM (lecanemab-irmb) 100 mg/mL injection for intravenous use to a traditional approval.
+This sBLA is subject to validation of whether the FDA accepts the application for review.
+LEQEMBI is a humanized immunoglobulin gamma 1 (IgG1) monoclonal antibody directed against aggregated ("protofibrils")\ and insoluble forms of amyloid beta (Aβ), approved under Accelerated Approval Pathway by the FDA on January 6, 2023, for the treatment of Alzheimer's Disease (AD).
+Treatment with LEQEMBI should only be initiated in patients with the mild cognitive impairment or mild dementia stage of disease and confirmed presence of Aβ pathology.